Adults with allergies and parents and their child, along with school and camp staff need to work together to manage food allergies safely.

 4. Speak to the chef/cook at the camp at least 10 working days in advance (to give them adequate time to plan and order food):

-- Does the chef/cook have experience with preparing meals for children and/or adults with food allergies?
+- Do the staff who prepare and serve food have experience with preparing meals for people with food allergies?

 - How do they minimise cross contamination with food allergens?